“I want to see, Reed, but not see.”

 Meyer was much like a crossword puzzle to Reed.

 When Reed had been a Great Reader, he had also been an Amazing Speller and extremely good at crossword puzzles.
 He knew all sorts of crossword puzzle trivia like the three letter word for an African water buffalo; and the Norse goddess of mead; and most of the rivers of Russia and Asia.
 During his heyday as a cross word puzzle whiz, he and Angela could do the Sunday New York Times in under half an hour, sometimes in just less than twenty minutes.
 Never mind that it was Monday afternoon before the Sunday Times arrived in Iowa.
 They would do it and without fail be right.
 It was mostly Reed’s knowledge that made it possible.
-This knowledge did not return to him in his second literacy.
+Much of this knowledge did not return to him in his second literacy.

 Meyer was like a crossword puzzle because his life had little gaps and blanks, missing letters, unknown rivers, obscure Elizabethan definitions.
 Such as where he was born.
 If you asked Meyer seven times within an hour where he was born, chances are you would have gotten at least six different answers.